 Years in program: 2010-2012

-Lisa Ingerski is currently an Assistant Member in the Department of Psychology at St. Jude Children’s Research Hospital in Memphis, TN.
-Her current faculty position is distributed across both research and clinical (30%) activities.
-The two-year fellowship in the adherence center provided the opportunity to collaborate with other early career psychologists and to function, in large part, as a junior faculty member.
-Participation in rich and varied research and clinical activities as a postdoctoral fellow provided a solid foundation from which to begin an academic career with a focus on adherence in oncology, sickle cell disease, and HIV/AIDS pediatric populations.
+Lisa Ingerski, PhD, ABPP, is an Associate Professor in the Department of Pediatrics at the Emory University School of Medicine in Atlanta, GA.
+She provides clinical care to youth followed by the pediatric neuro-oncology program at Children’s Healthcare of Atlanta.
+Current research focuses on measurement of neurobehavioral outcomes and development of interventions to optimize quality of life and adherence of youth with brain tumors.
+The two-year fellowship in the Adherence Center provided the opportunity to collaborate with early career psychologists and to function, in large part, as a junior faculty member.
+Participation in rich and varied research and clinical activities as a postdoctoral fellow provided a solid foundation from which to begin an academic career in pediatric oncology.

 Years in program: 2008-2010